 With the stiffener attached, the back edge and the fence as to be aligned.
 To do this, you will have to square the fence and screw it carefully.
 Screw the lade cover as well and make sure it is positioned in place.

 This is the final stage of the whole process, and it requires that you add stop blocks.
 These stop blocks are what help to shield the table saw sled from losing while being used.

 To add stop blocks, add a piece of wood to the base of the sled while screwing it.
 Also, make sure the blade is half covered and protected by the fence.

-If you were able to follow through till the last stage, then you should have succeeded in a building a good table saw.
+If you were able to follow through till the last stage, then you should have succeeded in building a good table saw.
 If you missed it at any point, you don’t have to worry.
 Just re-visit the steps and follow them carefully.
 Hybrid table saws are getting more popular these days.
-Check this review on the best hybrid table saws and the benefits.
+Check $1000 hybrid table saws reviews and the benefits.